danilhendrasr/mysql-replication-experiment/README.md

 # MySQL Replication Experiments

-This repo contains a bunch of configs to scaffold a MySQL replication setup from simple binlog-based, simple GTID-based, to cascading binlog-based, and cascading GTID-based, up to group replication.
+This repo contains a bunch of examples on how to set up a MySQL replication setup.

-## Roadmap
+## Table of Contents

 - [x] [Simple binlog-based replication](./simple-binlog)
 - [x] [Simple GTID-based replication](./simple-gtid)